 Best Overall Cash Back Visa Card

 With the Chase Freedom Unlimited®, you can earn unlimited cash back on every purchase you make.
 Unlike other cash back cards, you don’t have to target your spending toward specific types of purchases.
-You’ll earn 1.5% cash back on entertainment, groceries, dining, and all other spending categories.
+Though you do earn higher cash back rates for travel, dining, and drugstore purchases, you’ll earn a flat 1.5% cash back on all other spending categories.
+No matter where you choose to spend, you’ll reap the benefit.

 - 0% Intro APR for 15 months from account opening on purchases, then a variable APR of 14.99 - 23.74%.